pdmosses/metaborg.github.io/docs/references/stratego/dynamic-rules.md

 ## Defining Dynamic Rules

-A dynamic rule definition is a regular (conditional) [rewrite rule](rewrite-rules.md) that is defined as part of a strategy rather than at top-level.
-A dynamic rule definition has the form

 ```stratego
 rules( $Id : $Rule ... )
 ```

+A dynamic rule definition is a regular (conditional) [rewrite rule](rewrite-rules.md) that is defined as part of a strategy rather than at top-level.

 The difference is that any variables that are bound in the context of the rule, take their binding from the context, rather then being universally quantified.
 Thus, a dynamic rule instance can be thought of as having the context variables replaced by the corresponding terms from the context.

+Example.
-For example, the following strategy `DefineInlineCall` defines the dynamic rule `InlineCall`:
+The following strategy `DefineInlineCall` defines the dynamic rule `InlineCall`:

 ```stratego
 DefineInlineCall =